 Banaba typically grows in tropical areas, and can reach up to 40 to 60 feet tall, and has a spread of about 30 to 40 feet.

-Its lavender flowers are known for their beauty.
-And it is not uncommon for people to plant banaba trees for medicinal as well as aesthetic purposes.
+Its lavender-colored flowers are known for their beauty.
+Additionally, it is not uncommon for people to plant banaba trees for medicinal, as well as aesthetic purposes.

 Typically, the leaves of Banaba are used for medicinal purposes.
 This is because it contains corosolic acid, which can help lower blood sugar levels.